Software Developers working together at a software development company

 The goal of hiring a (custom) software development company is to find the right team, for the right type of project, at the right time.
 Yet, the wrong partner is often chosen for projects based on misaligned estimates for vague project scopes.

-These are the questions we are here to help answer—and not just “we” as in Seamgen.
-This piece is corroborated by serial entrepreneurs and Fortune 100 employees that have also learned these lessons over the years, along with lots of valuable content from others around the web.
+These are the questions we answer—and when we say "we", it's not just Seamgen.
+This guide is a corroboration by serial entrepreneurs and Fortune 100 employees that have also learned these lessons over the years, along with lots of valuable content from others around the web.

-Who is this guide for?
-Individuals looking to understand how to navigate the software development landscape, properly scope a project, and efficiently vet/communicate/negotiate/hire a software development company.
+This guide is for individuals looking to understand how to navigate the software development landscape, properly scope a project, and efficiently vet/communicate/negotiate/hire a software development company.
 This post is designed to lift the lid on selecting a software development company.

 We’ll cover the tools, details, company perspectives, rates, cost, various company business models, templates, example contracts, and recommended negotiations.